 Step by Step Instructions for SEO Keyword Research

-Now that you understand the reason for keyword research, you’re all set to begin.
+Now that you understand the reason for this fundamental aspect, you’re all set to begin.
 Here is a simple process you can follow to choose key terms and phrases to focus on in your blogs, site web pages, and other marketing materials.

 1. Make a list of keyword/search terms